rextlfung/Fast-fMRI/README.md

 # Fast-fMRI
-A set of tools for highly accelerated fMRI acquisition and reconstruction.
+A set of tools for vendor-agnostic, highly accelerated fMRI acquisition and reconstruction.

 This is the parent repository of these three repositories:
 1. [Acquisition](https://github.com/rextlfung/rand3depi): Random sampling pattern generation, pulseq sequence programming, and pulseq --> GE interpretation.